nimakam/nimakam-notes/stablecoin/concepts.md

 #### ⏱⬆️ Accumulation tokens

+ToDo: ☑️ Apply this concept to the technical specs, whitepaper, and the proof of concept.

+Accumulation tokens are built on standard blockchain tokens (such as the ERC-20 token on Ethereum), however they are designed for accumulating interest.
+This interest is positive in most cases, although it can also be negative, which allows for more flexibility for setting monetary policy.

 ![Accumulation token][accumulation-token]

 [accumulation-token]: concepts/accumulation-token@300h.png

+Ultimately the value of a given unit of the standard token is set by the central smart contract in charge of the automated monetary policy.
+The value is continually increased for a positive interest and decreased for a negative one.
+For example, at a given point in time, the UniDollar (ERC-20) accumulation token can be worth 1.60 UniDollars, and the next day the monetary system can increase it to 1.600263, for a daily interest rate of `0.01644%` and an annualized rate of `6.0%`.

+Negative interest rate is used in very rare cases to increase a desire to sell, thus incentivizing an increase token supply in the markets, and thus lowering the token's price.

 #### 📦⛓ Multi-blockchain

+The PegLoan concept can be similarly applied on top of any programmable blockchain.
+At the time of writing, the Ethereum blockchain is the most commonly used programmable blockchain, and thus was used for the initial proof of concept.

 ![Applicable to multiple blockchains][multi-blockchain]

 [multi-blockchain]: concepts/multi-blockchain@300h.png

 #### 💵💶 Multi-currency

+The PegLoan concept can be similarly applied to any stable currency, although the systems supporting different currencies will be fully isolated.

 ![Applicable to multiple currencies][multi-currency]